 If you are lucky, you will get stomach cramps and a runny tummy.
 However, most people that ingest bad pork get mild to severe food poisoning.

-Some common symptoms include vomiting, diahhrea, cramps, and nausea.
+Some common symptoms include vomiting, diarrhea, cramps, and nausea.
 In many cases, people are even hospitalized and suffer from dehydration.

 The Tell-Tale Signs

-There are two ways to test if pork is bad.
-The first is by looking at the meat, and the second is by smelling it.
+If you’re handling pork often, you know that there are two easy ways to test if pork is bad.
+The first is by looking at the meat, and the second is by doing a sniff test.

 What Does Bad Pork Look Like?

-If you have a fatty cut, the fat will also turn from white to a pale, off-white, or yellow color.
+If you have a fatty cut, the fat will also turn from white to a pale, off-white, or yellow color due to the fat marbling.

 These are all instant indicators that the meat is no longer fresh.